gearycholera/mvp/_PRESS-RELEASE.md

    - Dave C.

+   "hey that's actually pretty cool
+    i did terminator and true lies thinking it would just be arnold and hey bill paxton is in both movies too that's pretty cool"

+    - Johnny O.

 ## Closing and Call to Action ##
 <!--Wrap it up and give pointers where the reader should go next. -->
    We at ITTDF have always believed in a brighter and less mentally-exhausting future